 P&Z Commission created Park County Community Planning Task Force and Ad Hoc Committees for each of the 12 planning areas to assist in developing the Comprehensive Land Use Plan.
 The Task Force and Ad Hoc Committees provided input to the planning process through the following year.
+Shoshone Municipal Pipeline began delivering treated domestic water to Northwest Rural Water District (NRWD) to serve rural homes in areas outside of Cody, Powell, Lovell, Garland, Deaver, Frannie, and Byron.

 1996 P&Z Commission produced Comprehensive Policy Statements" for 11 of the 12 planning areas and one for the County as a whole, drawing from the July 1994 draft plan.